philion/powerenv/README.md

 ### The stdlib

-Exporting variables by hand is a bit repetitive so direnv provides a set of utility functions that are made available in the context of the `.envrc` file.
+Exporting variables by hand is a bit repetitive so powerenv provides a set of utility functions that are made available in the context of the `.envrc` file.

 As an example, the `PATH_add` function is used to expand and prepend a path to